Adventure awaits - before they go, consider cholera protection

 • Cohort 3 – age 2-<6: tiredness (31%), lack of appetite (19%), and abdominal pain (17%)

-Antibiotics: Avoid concomitant administration of VAXCHORA with oral systemic antibiotics since these agents may be active against the vaccine strain.
+Antibiotics: Avoid concomitant administration of VAXCHORA with systemic antibiotics since these agents may be active against the vaccine strain and prevent a sufficient degree of multiplication to occur in order to induce a protective immune response.
 Do not administer VAXCHORA to patients who have received oral or parenteral antibiotics within 14 days prior to vaccination.

 Antimalarial Prophylaxis: Immune responses to VAXCHORA may be diminished when administered concomitantly with chloroquine.
 Administer VAXCHORA at least 10 days before beginning chloroquine.

-Immunosuppressive Treatments: Immunosuppressive therapies may reduce the immune response to VAXCHORA.
+Immunosuppressive Treatments: Immunosuppressive therapies, including irradiation, antimetabolites, alkylating agents, cytotoxic drugs, and corticosteroids (used in greater than physiologic doses), may reduce the immune response to VAXCHORA.

 Please see full Prescribing Information.